 Interest Expense.
-Interest expense consists of interest on our short and long-term obligations, including our convertible senior notes and credit facility.
-Interest expense on our convertible senior notes includes contractual interest, amortization of debt issuance costs, and for periods prior to fiscal 2022, amortization of the debt discount.
+Interest expense consists of interest on our short and long-term obligations, including our convertible senior notes that were previously outstanding and our credit facility.
+Interest expense on our convertible senior notes included contractual interest, amortization of debt issuance costs, and for periods prior to fiscal 2022, amortization of the debt discount.

 Provision for Income Taxes.
-Provision for income taxes includes both domestic and foreign income taxes at the applicable tax rates adjusted for non-deductible expenses, research and development tax credits, global intangible low-taxed income and Subpart F income inclusions and other permanent differences.
+Provision for income taxes includes both domestic and foreign income taxes at the applicable tax rates adjusted for non-deductible expenses, research and development tax credits, global intangible low-taxed income, Subpart F income inclusions, and other permanent differences.
+See Note 10, Income Taxes, to the Condensed Consolidated Financial Statements.